Sangi19/fruit-basket/README.md

 ## Technical Components

-React - Load the Tasks at real-time.
+React - Load the data at real-time.
 Instead of refreshing the whole page, particular components/tasks will be altered.
 Visual Studio Code Editor - This code editor is redefined and optimized for building and debugging modern web and cloud applications.

 ## Built With